Freeman grant to fund 14 students for South Korea internships

 Laquerre has a positive outlook on how the experience will inform her idea of her own global citizenship.
 “I’m definitely nervous about being in a new place for a pretty long time.
 It’s a new culture, you’re unfamiliar with the language, you’re unfamiliar with the customs… there’s so many unknowns, but I guess that’s what’s exciting about it, because you get to figure it out yourself.”

-Jeffrey Ayres, director of the College’s Center for Global Engagement and the chief adviser for the Freeman internship cohort since the program’s inception at Saint Michael’s, said other students in this year’s group include: Marisa Butzirus, Scott Czerwinski, Joshua Doubiago, Adrien Harwood, Enzo Li, Frank Loveland, Paulius Macijauskas, Joshua Marshall, Sydney Nelson, Emmett O’Connell, Carson O’Neil, Willow Schaefer, and Nikolas Selvaag.
+Jeffrey Ayres, director of the College’s Institute for Global Engagement and the chief adviser for the Freeman internship cohort since the program’s inception at Saint Michael’s, said other students in this year’s group include: Marisa Butzirus, Scott Czerwinski, Joshua Doubiago, Adrien Harwood, Enzo Li, Frank Loveland, Paulius Macijauskas, Joshua Marshall, Sydney Nelson, Emmett O’Connell, Carson O’Neil, Willow Schaefer, and Nikolas Selvaag.

 In addition to Ayres, who is also a professor in the Department of Political Science and International Relations, the College’s Global Citizenship International Internship Program is managed collaboratively with Peggy Imai, the director of the Office of Study Abroad, and Robert Letovsky, a professor of Business and Accounting.